workgroupengineering/Documentation/tutorials/music-store-app/searching-for-albums.md

 Now our `AlbumViewModel` directly wraps the `Album` class \(`ViewModel` wraps the `Model`\) this is a common pattern.

 Now we are ready to query the backend for real data.
-Our buisness logic or model code provides a convenient method to do this.
+Our business logic or model code from `Album.cs` provides a convenient method to do this.

 ```csharp
 public static async Task<IEnumerable<Album>> SearchAsync(string searchTerm)
 ```

-calling this method will return an `IEnumerable` of `Albums`, we can call this everytime the users typing is `throttled`, get the data, then clear the list of `ViewModels` from the `SearchResults` `ObservableCollection`, and enumerate each item returned adding an `AlbumViewModel` to the `SearchResults` for each `Album`.
+Calling this method will return an `IEnumerable` of `Albums`.
+We can call this every time the user's typing is `throttled`, get the data, then clear the list of `ViewModels` from the `SearchResults` `ObservableCollection` and enumerate each item returned adding an `AlbumViewModel` to the `SearchResults` for each `Album`.
 The UI will automatically update and represent the `state` of our `ViewModel` as we do this.

-To implement this functionality add the following code to `MusicStoreViewModel.cs`
+To implement this functionality, add the following code to `MusicStoreViewModel.cs`

 ```csharp
 private CancellationTokenSource? _cancellationTokenSource;